bolg55/bolg55/README.md

 - 👋 Hi, I’m @bolg55
 - 👀 I’m interested in web development, music, movies, tv, games, hockey and baseball!
-- 🌱 I’m currently working predominantly with Next.js and Strapi
+- 🌱 I’m currently working predominantly with Node and TS.
 - 💞️ I’m looking to collaborate on anything!
 Looking to learn and get better.
 - 📫 How to reach me - kellen@kellenbolger.ca